Yashi-Singh-9/Tooltip-UI/README.md

 If you encounter any issues or have questions, you can reach out via:

-- Opening an issue in the [Gitlab repository](https://gitlab.com/Yashi-Singh-9/tooltip-ui/issues).
+- Opening an issue in the [Github repository](https://github.com/Yashi-Singh-9/Tooltip-UI/issues).
 - LinkedIn: [Yashi Singh](https://www.linkedin.com/in/yashi-singh-b4143a246)

 ## Roadmap